Charles Dickens: Reputation

 Among fellow writers, there was a range of opinions on Dickens.
-Poet laureate, William Wordsworth (1770–1850), thought him a "very talkative, vulgar young person", adding he had not read a line of his work, while novelist George Meredith (1828–1909), found Dickens "intellectually lacking".
+William Wordsworth thought him a "very talkative, vulgar young person", adding he had not read a line of his work, while the novelist George Meredith (1828–1909), found Dickens "intellectually lacking".
 In 1888 Leslie Stephen commented in the Dictionary of National Biography that "if literary fame could be safely measured by popularity with the half-educated, Dickens must claim the highest position among English novelists".
 Anthony Trollope's Autobiography famously declared Thackeray, not Dickens, to be the greatest novelist of the age.
 However, both Leo Tolstoy and Fyodor Dostoyevsky were admirers.
 Dostoyevsky commented: "We understand Dickens in Russia, I am convinced, almost as well as the English, perhaps even with all the nuances.
 It may well be that we love him no less than his compatriots do.
 And yet how original is Dickens, and how very English!"
 Tolstoy referred to David Copperfield as his favourite book, and he later adopted the novel as "a model for his own autobiographical reflections".
-French writer Jules Verne called Dickens his favourite writer, writing his novels "stand alone, dwarfing all others by their amazing power and felicity of expression".
-Dutch painter Vincent van Gogh was inspired by Dickens's novels in several of his paintings like Vincent's Chair and in an 1889 letter to his sister stated that reading Dickens, especially A Christmas Carol, was one of the things that was keeping him from committing suicide.
+The French writer Jules Verne called Dickens his favourite writer, writing his novels "stand alone, dwarfing all others by their amazing power and felicity of expression".
+Dutch painter Vincent van Gogh was inspired by Dickens's novels in several of his paintings, such as Vincent's Chair, and in an 1889 letter to his sister stated that reading Dickens, especially A Christmas Carol, was one of the things that was keeping him from committing suicide.
 Oscar Wilde generally disparaged his depiction of character, while admiring his gift for caricature.
 Henry James denied him a premier position, calling him "the greatest of superficial novelists": Dickens failed to endow his characters with psychological depth, and the novels, "loose baggy monsters", betrayed a "cavalier organisation".
 Joseph Conrad described his own childhood in bleak Dickensian terms, noting he had "an intense and unreasoning affection" for Bleak House dating back to his boyhood.
 The novel influenced his own gloomy portrait of London in The Secret Agent (1907).
 Virginia Woolf had a love-hate relationship with Dickens, finding his novels "mesmerizing" while reproving him for his sentimentalism and a commonplace style.